Paint-market/transactions/README.md

 Version 1.0

-This transactions API handles the request from the market client of Paint Market, verifies the validity with user client and send response to the controller.
+This transactions API handles the request from the market client of Paint Market, verifies the valIdity with user client and send response to the controller.

 ## Dependencies